xihan-qin/GGAT-GatedFusion/README.md

 The notebook `GGAT_fusion.ipynb` implements the **GGAT-GatedFusion** model.

-#### Important Notes
+#### Implementation Notes
 - This notebook requires **pre-trained single-channel GGAT checkpoints** produced by `GGAT_singlechannel.ipynb` (saved as `.pt` files containing model parameters).
-- In `GGAT_fusion.ipynb`, the single-channel models are **loaded from these `.pt` checkpoints** and the corresponding **node representations (embeddings) are computed via a forward pass** before being used as inputs to the fusion model.

-For convenience and reproducibility, the required single-channel `.pt` checkpoints are provided in this repository, allowing users to run the fusion notebook without re-training the single-channel models.
+- The single-channel model checkpoints are **loaded from `.pt` files**.
+For convenience and reproducibility, the required `.pt` files are provided in `results/RR1/Fold5`, allowing users to run the fusion notebook without re-training the single-channel models.
+- The single-channel model components are loaded from `GGAT_singleChannel.py`, please ensure this file is in your root path before running the notebook.

+#### Runtime Notes
+- The default number of training epochs for the fusion model is 200, which requires approximately **3 hours** on Google Colab.
+- For users who only want to verify that the code runs correctly or inspect the model design, the number of epochs can be reduced (e.g., epochs = 1), in which case it will finish within a few minutes.

 #### GatedFusion
 ![fig2](https://github.com/xihan-qin/GGAT-GatedFusion/blob/master/figs/gatedfusion.png)